JosePedroSilva/FlasktodoList/README.md

-# Flask To do list
+# Barebones Flask To Do List

 Structure of a to do list using Flask
 ## Requirements